A7X-lab/Python-Artifact-3/README.md

 The following skils were taught in this Artifact:

--Learn how to define and use Python functions.
+- Learn how to define and use Python functions.

--Understand how to capture and validate user input.
+- Understand how to capture and validate user input.

--Use conditionals to control program flow.
+- Use conditionals to control program flow.

--Format output for better readability.
+- Format output for better readability.